 Is Investing Generally Haram?

-No. Investment is permissible when it follows Islamic finance, avoids interest, and supports ethical enterprise.
+No. Investing can be permissible when it follows Islamic finance guidelines, avoids interest, and supports ethical enterprise.

 Are NFTs Halal?